This webpage describes steps to completing a PhD degree at UW–Madison, which include:

 - Number the main text consecutively beginning with Arabic numeral 1 in the upper right-hand corner one inch from both top and side of the page.
 Check your dissertation to ensure that all pages are present and in numerical order.

-- If you are using Microsoft Word, directions about how to exclude title page, etc. in pagination can be found on YouTube.
+- If you are using Microsoft Word, find directions about how to start page numbering later in your document.

 - Number appendices consecutively with the text, continuing the Arabic numeral sequence.